laradock/laradock/DOCUMENTATION/content/getting-started/index.md

 If you are using **Docker Toolbox** (VM), do one of the following:

-- Upgrade to Docker [Native](https://www.docker.com/products/docker) for Mac/Windows (Recommended).
+- Upgrade to [Docker Desktop](https://www.docker.com/products/docker-desktop/) for Mac/Windows (Recommended).
 Check out [Upgrading Laradock](/documentation/#upgrading-laradock)
 - Use Laradock v3.\*.
 Visit the [Laradock-ToolBox](https://github.com/laradock/laradock/tree/LaraDock-ToolBox) branch. *(outdated)*

 <br>

-We recommend using a Docker version which is newer than 1.13.
+We recommend using a Docker Engine version which is newer than 19.03.0.

 <br>